-Is the Voyager Ion one of the best scooters for teens, older children, even as a gift to a loved one?
+Is the Voyager Ion one of the best scooters for teens, older children, or as a gift to a loved one?
 Most certainly.

 Is the Voyager Ion one of the safest electric scooters ever made, with strong brakes, great lights, and reasonable top speed?
 You betcha.